The online Comment window has expired

 • Default_avatar

-Sarah Turner about 5 years ago
+Sarah Turner over 5 years ago

 -The proposed rent cap is significantly too high & is not low enough to slow displacement or homelessness.